guildai/guildai/guild/tests/uat/custom-scalars-example.md

     train   Example using explicit output-scalars
-    train2  Example using a generalized scalar pattern train3  Example disabling output scalars and using TF event files
+    train2  Example using a generalized scalar pattern train3  Example disabling output scalars and using TF event files train4  Example using named groups to capture scalars
     <exit 0>

 `train` defines a different set of scalars to capture.